- Adult and Child Medical Care

 Other Vaccines can be ordered and paid for including chicken pox vaccine, shingles vaccine etc.

 National Immunisation Schedule - 6 weeks, 3 months, 5 months, 15 months, 4 years, 11 years, 12 years (girls only), 45 years tetanus and 65 years tetanus and influenza vaccine.

 HPV vaccination available free to young males.
-HPV vaccines will be available again in November.
-Phone the nurse first.

 Including counselling (some funding is available for certain high needs groups).
 Alcohol and substance abuse services including safe drinking limits, counselling, referral to CADS and community agencies.